 Over the past decade, there have been a number of high-level assessments to review the condition and safety of the over 100-year old dam.
-In 2009, the "Langley Lake Dam Review and Inspection" was undertaken by McElhanney Engineering, and found the dam to be in "good to very good condition with no appreciable defects noted regarding the overall stability of the dam."4 It recommended conducing a Dam Safety Review every ten years, as well as a more detailed topographic survey, geotechnical investigation and a full stability assessment including earthquake analysis.
+In 2009, the "Langley Lake Dam Review and Inspection" was undertaken by McElhanney Engineering, and found the dam to be in "good to very good condition with no appreciable defects noted regarding the overall stability of the dam."
+4 It recommended conducing a Dam Safety Review every ten years, as well as a more detailed topographic survey, geotechnical investigation and a full stability assessment including earthquake analysis.

 A dam safety audit was conducted in 2015, in accordance with the Ministry of Forests Lands and Natural Resource Operations (FLNRO) and Ministry of Environment (MOE) Dam Safety Audit Program.
-The safety audit established that the dam is classified with a Failure Probability Rating of "small" and a Failure Consequence Rating of "significant", both of which are second lowest on the scale.
+The safety audit established that the dam is classified with a Failure Probability Rating of "small" and a Failure Consequence Rating of "significant".
+While the rating of "significant" may be concerning, it should be noted that this rating is second lowest out of 5 on the consequence scale (Extreme, Very High, High, Significant & Low).
 The dam has an overall risk level rating of "no concern", and the report indicated the dam should be included in a regular audit program to identify any changes to its normal operations.
 Regular maintenance of the dam in recent years, including regularly removing vegetation and debris, has been effective in mitigating potential risks resulting in an overall reduction in the provincial risk classification.